 What is killing my boxwoods?

-If your boxwood is declining it means that it is growing weakly and the leaves will discolor.
+If your boxwood is declining, it grows weakly, and the leaves will discolor.
 Boxwood decline usually occurs because of stem and root diseases or improper planting conditions.

 How do you keep your boxwoods healthy?